Skip to main content

 Troubleshooting#

 The Ansible-Runner container is not suitable for running as a non-root user.
-Therefore, the Ansible integrations will fail if you follow the instructions in the Cortex XSOAR Docker Hardening Guide.
+Therefore, the Ansible integrations will fail if you follow the instructions in Docker hardening guide (Cortex XSOAR 6.13) or Docker hardening guide (Cortex XSOAR 8 Cloud) or Docker hardening guide (Cortex XSOAR 8.7 On-prem).

 The docker.run.internal.asuser server configuration causes the software that is run inside of the Docker containers utilized by Cortex XSOAR to run as a non-root user account inside the container.